 Although “meal prep Sunday” has become a popular trend, not all schedules look the same and some may not be as excited about spending a while in the kitchen on the weekend.
 Find a time in your routine that allows you to plan meals, do grocery shopping and cook, or split it up between days.
-Meal prepping also involves making part of the meal in advance, whether that be cooking rice and chopping vegetables on Sunday, and then assembling a speedy Burrito Bowl for quick lunches throughout the week.
+Meal prepping also involves making part of the meal in advance, which might include cooking plain rice or rice recipes like a Simple Mexican Rice and chopping vegetables on Sunday, and then assembling a speedy Burrito Bowl for quick lunches throughout the week.

 What to Meal Prep?